 Consent for Students

-Consent workshops for university students delivered by professionals with many years' experience
+Consent and boundaries workshops for university students delivered by experienced professionals.

 The Art of Consent supports universities to become safe, welcoming and accessible learning environments for all students, by helping to build a culture of consent for everybody, every day.